chaos-consulting/adsberry/ais.md

 ```
 rtl_eeprom -s 10000002
 ```
-Now you can access your stick lateron with the number 10000002.
+Now you can access your stick with the number 10000002.
 Beware that smaller numbers like 2 do not work.

 ## Software installation
 We assume you followed our instructions for an ADS-B Pi with feeding and MLAT and we'll take it from there.